openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

   will be updated,
   - `DNSReady` condition will be set to true and reason updated to UnmanagedDNS.
-- Post successfully updating the ingresscontroller, the associated *DNSRecord* must be deleted at the discretion of the cluster admin.
+- Post successfully updating the ingresscontroller, the associated DNS record in the cloud provider must be deleted at the discretion of the cluster admin.
   - Since it is in the `Unmanaged` state, the complete clean-up of resources is the responsibility of the cluster admin.
-  - The finalizer on the *DNSRecord* isn't deleted by the operator when in `Unmanaged` state, so the cluster admin needs to manually delete the finalizer.
-  - The DNS record on the DNS provider is also not deleted by the operator since currently it is in `Unmanaged` state and needs to be manually deleted by the cluster admin.

 __Note__: Similarly, to create a new ingresscontroller where DNS is managed